 Note: Delay calls are scored differently in QMS.
 In the ACD system, IPS is not pegged for delay calls except in the 6- and 24-hour summary reports, although AWT is accounted for in the 15-minute reports.
 In QMS, delay calls are always pegged for IPS +TPS + RPS, so work volume coincides more accurately with AWT.
-Refer to Chapter 4, "Force management measurement definitions," for information on how IPS is scored in the ACD system (page 4-18) and in QMS (page 4-29).
+Refer to the chapter "Force management measurement definitions" for information on how IPS is scored in the ACD system and in QMS.